How to clean a stainless steel sink to prevent rust and keep your sink looking shiny and sleek.

 To keep your sink looking great, clean it up each time you use it.
 Don’t let liquids sit in for a long time and food waste should be cleaned up before it has a chance to dry into the sink.

-You should be wearing rubber gloves when you work with cleaners to protect your skin on your hands.
+You should be wearing rubber gloves when you work with cleaners to protect the skin on your hands.

 Frequently Asked Questions About How To Clean Stainless Steel Sink